mxmauro/jsstencil/README.md

 ## Options

 - `root` (string)
-    Project root for includes with an absolute path (/index.jst).
+    Project root for includes with an absolute path (/index.jss).
 - `showErrorDetails` (boolean)
     Send details with the 500 Internal Server Error status on JS errors.
 - `fileExt` (string)
-    File extension to use (default: `.jst`)
+    File extension to use (default: `.jss`)
 - `userData` (object)
     A set of values and/or functions to pass to the template.
 Object keys will appear as global objects in the template.